-Under either procedure for De Novo classification, FDA shall classify the device by written order within 120 days.
-The classification will be according to the criteria under section 513(a)(1) of the FD&C Act.
+Under either procedure for De Novo classification, FDA is required to classify the device by written order within 120 days.
+The classification will be according to the criteria under section 513(a)(1) of the FD&C Act (21 U.S.C.
+360c(a)(1)).
 Although the device was automatically placed within class III, the De Novo classification is considered to be the initial classification of the device.

 We believe this De Novo classification will enhance patients' access to beneficial innovation, in part by reducing regulatory burdens.
 When FDA classifies a device into class I or II via the De Novo process, the device can serve as a predicate for future devices of that type, including for 510(k)s (see 21 U.S.C.
 360c(f)(2)(B)(i)).
 As a result, other device sponsors do not have to submit a De Novo request or premarket approval application (PMA) in order to market a substantially equivalent device (see 21 U.S.C.
-360c(i), defining ''substantial equivalence'').
+360c(i), defining "substantial equivalence").
 Instead, sponsors can use the less-burdensome 510(k) process, when necessary, to market their device.